HLasse/TextDescriptives/README.md

 ### Dependency Distance

 Mean dependency distance can be used as a way of measuring the average syntactic complexity of a text.
 Requres the `snlp` library.
+The dependency distance function requires stanfordnlp, and their language models.
+If you have already downloaded these models, the path to the folder can be specified in the snlp_path paramter.
+Otherwise, the models will be downloaded to your working directory + /snlp_resources.

 ## Dependencies